oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Authorization Server verifies the username and determines that the account is locked and returns a Redirect message.
 * The Client parses the redirect message, opens a browser and redirects the user to the Authorization Server performing an OAuth 2.0 flow with PKCE.
 * The user resets their account by performing a multi-step authentication flow with the Authorization Server.
-* The Authorization Server issues an Authorizaton Code, which is exchanged for an access and refresh token before returning control to the Client.
+* The Authorization Server issues an Authorization Code, which is exchanged for an access and refresh token before returning control to the Client.

-## Passwordless One-Time Passwork (OTP)
+## Passwordless One-Time Password (OTP)

 In a passwordless One-Time Password (OTP) scheme, the user is in possession of a one-time password generator.
 This generator may be a hardware device, or implemented as an app on a mobile phone.
 The user provides a user identifier and one-time password, which is verified by the Authorization Server before it issues an Authorization Code, which can be exchanged for an Access and Refresh Token.